 We can not emphasise enough the importance of the partnership and positive relationship between school and home.
-Our beginning of year parent/teacher meet and greet sessions will take place after school on Monday 12th and Tuesday 13th February.
+Our beginning of year parent/teacher meet and greet sessions will take place after school on Tuesday 11th and Wednesday 12th February.

-These sessions are an opportunity to meet your child/children's teacher, build that important partnership between school and home and exchange any background information that may assist teachers at the start of the year.
+These sessions are an opportunity to meet your child/ children's teacher, build that important partnership between school and home and exchange any background information that may assist teachers at the start of the year.

-Online booking process via Sentral is now open.
+Online booking process via Sentral opens tomorrow Friday 31st January.
 Please contact the office if you need further support with this.

-Whilst optional we do recommend that you take this opportunity to start this important parent /teacher partnership by meeting your child's teacher on this night.
-Parents can choose if students attend these sessions but they are not required to.
+Whilst optional we do recommend that you take this opportunity to start this important parent/teacher partnership.
+Students are not required to attend these sessions but we understand that sometimes parents need to bring them as they are unable to make alternative arrangements.